 This demo provides an all-in-one example for integrating with Stripe on the web:Features ✨ Beautiful UI components for card payments.
 This demo uses pre-built Stripe components customized to fit the app design, including the Card Element which provides real-time validation, formatting, and autofill. 💳 Card payments with Payment Request, Apple Pay, Google Pay, and Microsoft Pay.
-The app offers frictionless card payment experiences with a single integration using the Payment Request Button Element. 🌍 Payment methods for Europe and Asia.
+The app offers frictionless card payment experiences with a single integration using the new Payment Request Button Element. 🌍 Payment methods for Europe and Asia.
 A dozen redirect-based payment methods are supported through the Sources API, from iDEAL to WeChat Pay. 🎩 Automatic payment methods suggestion.
 Picking a country will automatically show relevant payment methods.
 For example, selecting “Germany” will suggest SOFORT, Giropay, and SEPA Debit. 🔐 Dynamic 3D Secure for Visa and Mastercard.
-The app automatically handles the correct flow to complete card payments with 3D Secure, whether it’s required by the card or encoded in one of your 3D Secure Radar rules. 📲 QR code generation for WeChat Pay.
+The app automatically handles the correct flow to complete card payments with 3D Secure, whether it’s required by the card or by the app above a certain amount. 📲 QR code generation for WeChat Pay.
 During the payment process for WeChat Pay, a QR code is generated for the WeChat Pay URL to authorize the payment in the WeChat app. 🚀 Built-in proxy for local HTTPS and webhooks.
-Card payments require HTTPS and asynchronous payment methods with redirects rely on webhooks to complete transactions—ngrok is integrated so the app is served locally over HTTPS.
-The Stripe CLI is used to forward webhook events to the local server. 🔧 Webhook signing.
-We allow for webhook signature verification, which is a recommended security practice. 📱 Responsive design.
+Card payments require HTTPS and asynchronous payment methods with redirects rely on webhooks to complete transactions—ngrok is integrated so the app is served locally over HTTPS and an endpoint is publicly exposed for webhooks. 🔧 Webhook signing and idempotency keys.
+We verify webhook signatures and pass idempotency keys to charge creations, two recommended practices for asynchronous payment flows. 📱 Responsive design.
 The checkout experience works on all screen sizes.
 Apple Pay works on Safari for iPhone and iPad if the Wallet is enabled, and Payment Request works on Chrome for Android. 📦 No datastore required.
-Products, and SKUs are stored using the Stripe API, which you can replace with your own database to keep track of products and inventory.
+Products, SKUs, and Orders are stored using the Stripe Orders API, which you can replace with your own database to keep track of orders and inventory.

 The frontend code for the demo is in the